Algae, lichens, liverworts and moss on hard surfaces

 Algae, lichens and liverworts can be removed with most proprietary patio cleaners.
 Moss can be controlled with products approved for use on hard surfaces.
 Most products are non-persistent and repeat applications will be required.

-- Use products based on benzalkonium chloride (Brinton Patio Magic, Resolva Xtra Clean or Doff Super Concentrate Path, Patio & Decking Cleaner), acetic acid (Algon Organic Path & Path Cleaner or Ecofective Path, Patio & Decking Cleaner), pelargonic acid (Job Done Moss Killer (ready-to-use)), nitrilo triacetic acid/trisodium salt (Job Done Path & Patio Cleaner) or other surfaces cleaners such as Jeyes Fluid or Jeyes Path Power Cleaner which claim to control algae on hard surfaces or natural paths.
+- Use products based on benzalkonium chloride (Patio Magic, Resolva Xtra Clean or Spot On Longlasting Path & Patio Cleaner), acetic acid (Algon Organic Path, Path & Deck Cleaner or Ecofective Path, Patio & Decking Cleaner), pelargonic acid (fatty acid) (Job Done Moss Killer), nitrilo triacetic acid/trisodium salt (Job Done Garden Path & Patio Cleaner) or other surfaces cleaners such as Jeyes Fluid Outdoor Cleaner or Jeyes Path Power Cleaner which claim to control algae on hard surfaces or natural paths.
 They may also give some control of lichens and liverworts

-- For moss control on hard surfaces use acetic acid (Weedol Gun Fast Acting, Ecofective Spot On Fast Acting Moss killer or Vitax Garden Weedkiller), fatty acids (Job Done Moss Killer (ready-to-use)) or pelargonic acid (fatty acid) (Resolva Moss Killer or Neudorff Fast Acting Moss & Algae Killer)
+- For moss control on hard surfaces use acetic acid (Weedol Gun Fast Acting or Spot On Fast Acting Moss killer), fatty acids (Job Done Moss Killer (ready-to-use)) or pelargonic acid (fatty acid) (Resolva Moss Killer or Neudorff Fast Acting Moss & Algae Killer)

-Ecofective Safe to Clean (based on surfactant and probiotics) and should be especially safe to use near planted areas.
+- Ecofective Safe to Clean (based on surfactant and probiotics) should be especially safe to use near planted areas.
 It claims to remove algae on hard surfaces

 - Path and patio cleaners based on hydrochloric acid or bleach have some effect but are not recommended for use near plants.
 They can also discolour certain types of stone